8 best places for yong tau foo in KL and Selangor today

 Yap Hup Kee is a restaurant that is highly regarded for its renowned and delectable chee cheong fun.
 However, beyond the famous dish, the restaurant also offers a variety of mouth-watering yong tau foo, of which many locals tout as one of the best in KL.
 The yong tau foo at Yap Hup Kee is made with high-quality and fresh ingredients, which includes a stuffing mixture made of fish and pork paste.
 The dish is further enhanced with the addition of deep-fried items, making it a perfect balance of textures and flavours.

-Located in a busy street, Yap Hup Kee is known to have a large number of customers due to the quality of its dishes.
+Located in a busy street, Yap Hup Kee is known to have many customers due to the quality of its dishes.
 So if you’re looking for a dining experience that offers both quality and variety, be sure to check out Yap Hup Kee.

 Address: 45, Jalan Brunei Barat, Pudu, 55100 Kuala Lumpur